 Kennywood was only open until 8:00 most days this summer, so Holiday Lights gives the park's neon a chance in the spotlight.

 My favorite roller coaster at Kennywood is the dual-track Racer, built in 1927.
 These pictures were taken in the summer.
 The circle above the exit and the railing along the track are lit with flashing "chaser" lights.
+The Racer's long turnarounds gave me the opportunity to snap a few photos from the other train.

 It's hard to explain it here, but the Racer is intertwined so that its track is one long loop, meaning you only cover half of the single continuous track with every ride.
 This puts each train on the opposite side relative to where it started when it returns to the station, always confusing first-timers.